dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 ```

-If all given rows are created as a temporary table first, then running the test by referring to it will result in a successful run.
+When all given rows are created as a temporary table first, then running the test by referring to the temporary tables results in a successful run.

 In short, separate the unit tests into two steps:
 1. Prepare test fixtures by creating temporary tables.